High-Skilled Immigration

 What is the J-1 exchange visitor visa and how can it help STEM businesses host international researchers?

-The U.S. Department of State has joined the U.S. Department of Homeland Security and the White House in announcing the government’s intention to advance the ability of the United States to attract and retain international STEM talent using existing laws.
-Accordingly, the State Department has affirmed the ability of designated J-1 programs to sponsor J-1 visa holders under existing statute and regulation to engage in STEM R&D with “interested U.S.-based STEM host organizations (e.g., small and medium businesses)” through the STEM Research Initiative, and has posted FAQs.
-Research has consistently been understood as appropriate for the exchange visitor program because of the primacy of the exchange of ideas in research generally and in the science enterprise specifically, and is codified in the State Department’s regulations (22 CFR 62.20).
-An educational website on the STEM Research Initiative (researcherusa.com) explains how the J-1 program for researchers at companies works, and a matchmaking platform (STEMtalentconnect.com) connects qualified international researchers with U.S. host companies.
+The Department of State’s Bureau of Educational and Cultural Affairs has long administered a BridgeUSA exchange visitor program across many categories of activity including J-1 visas for researchers.
+The State Department allows designated exchange programs to sponsor J-1 visa holders under existing statute and regulation to engage in STEM R&D with “interested U.S.-based STEM host organizations “e.g., small and medium enterprises)” through the STEM Research Initiative, as explained by State Department FAQs.
+Research has consistently been understood as an appropriate activity for the exchange visitor program because of the primacy of the exchange of ideas in research generally and in the science enterprise specifically, and is codified in the State Department’s regulations (22 CFR 62.20).
+An educational website on the STEM Research Initiative (Researcherusa.com) explains how the J-1 program for researchers at companies works, along with a companion matchmaking site connecting US employers with international STEM talent (STEMtalentconnect.com).

 Any foreign-born STEM professional who would be working to support scientific, technological, or engineering research or development at a U.S. business could be sponsored in the J-1 “Research Scholar” category as long as her activities in the U.S. were research oriented or part of the research process.
 The research does not need to be in a lab or a separate research facility, and instead can be research performed by any firm as part of its regular mission or business.

 Individual firms, or local chambers (or innovation hubs or other consortia), can collaborate with the flagship state university in their state or their nearby research university for J-1 sponsorship of STEM experts to be placed at local firms.
-Or an organization, whether for-profit or not-for-profit, can partner with NGOs designated by the State Department as “umbrella programs” authorized to host J-1 researchers at host companies, like the Institute for International Education (IIE), Council on International Educational Exchange (CIEE), American Immigration Council (AIC), and Cultural Vistas (CV).
-Among others, these nonprofits are authorized to be sponsors of STEM experts engaging in research with host companies.
+A university that doesn’t want to administer a program for researchers off campus, is permitted by the State Department to collaborate with NGOs designated by the State Department as “umbrella programs” authorized to host J-1 researchers at host companies, like the Institute for International Education (IIE), Council on International Educational Exchange (CIEE), American Immigration Council (AIC), Cultural Vistas (CV) and Cultural Exchange Network (Cenet).
+Among others, these nonprofits are authorized to be sponsors of STEM experts engaging in research with host companies, and can also partner directly with host companies of any size.

 In 1961, the United States enacted the Fulbright-Hays Act, with the goal of increasing the knowledge and understanding of the United States through a new J-1 visa classification for “foreign exchange visitors.”
 Today, there are 15 different categories of J-1 exchange visitor activity, including research, which is one of the larger categories for J-1 visa holders.
 J-1 activities also include yearlong internships, or summer work, for individuals enrolled in degree-granting programs outside the U.S., international medical graduates completing residencies in the U.S., students in the U.S. earning degrees on Fulbright scholarships, camp counselors staffing the nation’s summer camps, training programs when an individual has completed academic credentials abroad, and visiting professors, among others.
 Congress has not established a statutory numerical cap to annual J-1 visa issuance, either overall or by category.
 Instead the State Department’s Bureau of Educational and Cultural Affairs regulates program administration, including annual numbers, by carefully designating academic and other private partners it authorizes as “designated programs” to sponsor the individual J-1 participants and issue certificates of eligibility on behalf of the U.S. Department of State, among other compliance responsibilities.